The Revolution (band): Dissolution

-Prince did not want to see his band anymore and The Revolution were not happy with Prince's decision to include new band members.
 In a 2017 direct-to-YouTube interview (on Yahoo's account), Wendy Melvoin remembers Prince rehearsing with all his new selections, and ignoring The Revolution by not looking at them.
 Brownmark, Wendy and Lisa threatened to quit.
 At one point, Prince dispatched Bobby Z. to the airport and literally caught Melvoin and Coleman before they boarded.
 Eventually all three were convinced to ride it out.
 Prince promised Brownmark a lot of money, but Brownmark settled for $3000 a week, a paltry sum based on other touring bands.
 He turned down a much more lucrative gig as bassist for Stevie Nicks, who was going on tour at that time.
 Brown has said that Prince never followed through on "all that money".
 But as the tour ended, on the final night in Yokohama, Japan, Prince smashed up all of his guitars after a final encore of "Purple Rain".
 Wendy looked around at the other members and whispered (and they agreed), "It's over!"

 Shortly after the Parade Tour in October 1986, after all the tension between Prince, Wendy Melvoin, and Coleman due to his relationship with Susannah Melvoin, Prince invited Wendy Melvoin and Coleman to dinner at his rented Beverly Hills home and fired them both.
 Unhappy with their lack of credit and creativity, Wendy & Lisa went on to perform as a duo.
 Susannah ended up leaving the Revolution too, following a breakup with Prince, and performed for a time with Wendy & Lisa as a backup singer in their band.

 He then called Bobby Z. to tell him that he was being replaced by Sheila E, although he was kept on payroll for quite a few years after the fact, honoring Z's contract.
 Bobby Z released a solo album in 1989.

-Brownmark was asked to stay but quit.
+Brownmark was asked to stay, but quit.
 Although he said it was "partly out of loyalty to the others" and also because he was "unhappy with the direction of Prince's music at the time".

 Matt Fink remained with Prince until 1991, when similar to the exit of Jimmy Jam and Terry Lewis from The Time, Matt Fink told Prince he was not available for two dates at the Rock in Rio festival, as he was busy producing for another band at the time, and found himself replaced by Tommy Barbarella.
 Fink also stated in a 2001 interview that he was tired of being in the band.
 When Prince filmed Graffiti Bridge, Prince wanted Fink to "rehearse the band" and was told that "there wasn't really anywhere in the movie for him".
 After the ensuing Nude Tour, essentially a greatest hits-type tour, Fink left for a career writing music for video games, and working at K-Tel Records, based out of Minneapolis.
-Unlike his bandmates Fink did not immediately release any solo material, an album not being released until 2001.
+Unlike his bandmates, Fink did not immediately release any solo material, an album not being released until 2001.